dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 };
 ```

+> ![t]- t: Yet another behaviour of `this` dependent on the way of calling a function.
+>
+> - To be added to what we already learned about `this`.

 Now if we want to create other users, we can call `new User("Ann")`, `new User("Alice")` and so on.
 Much shorter than using literals every time, and also easy to read.

 That's the main purpose of constructors -- to implement reusable object creation code.

+> ![t] t: This can also be achieved, as seen above, with factory functions.

 Let's note once again -- technically, any function (except arrow functions, as they don't have `this`) can be used as a constructor.
 It can be run with `new`, and it will execute the algorithm above.
 The "capital letter first" is a common agreement, to make it clear that a function is to be run with `new`.

+> ![t]- t: Classes are not needed in JS.
+>
+> - Note that, contrary to Java, in JS we can define and use constructor
+>   functions to instantiate objects without having to create/define a class.
+> - The usage of these constructor functions is with `new`, similar to the
+>   usage of a constructor of a class in Java.
+> - We'll see later in the course that in ES6 they introduced the possibility
+>   to define explicity classes with a syntax quite similar to Java (as an
+>   alternative of defining constructor functions like the one we are seeing
+>   here).

 ````smart header="new function() { ... }"
 If we have many lines of code all about creation of a single complex object, we can wrap them in an immediately called constructor function, like this: